shussey/claude-test/README.md

-# Marketstack MCP Server for Claude
+# Learning to Build with Claude - A Journey from Zero to MCP Server

+This project documents my journey of creating a stock market data server with minimal coding experience, using Claude AI as my guide.
+It demonstrates how AI can help bridge the gap between having an idea and implementing it, even for those just starting their coding journey.

+## The Journey

+Here's how this project came to life, step by step:

+1. **Getting Started with Claude**
+   - Installed Claude Desktop
+   - Set up the Brave MCP server to give Claude internet access
+   - Asked Claude to suggest interesting, free APIs we could work with

+2. **Choosing and Understanding the API**
+   - Explored various options Claude suggested
+   - Selected Marketstack for its simplicity and free tier
+   - Registered to get an API key

+3. **Learning the Development Process**
+   - Set up Git MCP server integration to manage code
+   - Created this repository as a blank canvas
+   - Asked Claude to examine Marketstack's API documentation
+   - Used Google Maps MCP server as a reference implementation

+4. **Building and Learning**
+   - Learned about NPM and basic package management
+   - Discovered how to install dependencies and build TypeScript projects
+   - Used GitHub Desktop and VSCode for basic file management
+   - Fixed issues by describing symptoms to Claude

+5. **The Result**
+   - Successfully created a working MCP server
+   - Can now ask Claude about stock data!
+   - Gained practical experience with modern development tools

+The most exciting realization: When an AI can help extend its own capabilities through APIs, we're witnessing a transformative moment in technology accessibility.

+## About This Project

-An implementation of a Model Context Protocol (MCP) server for accessing stock market data through the Marketstack API.
-This project was created with assistance from Claude AI as an experiment in extending AI capabilities through MCP.
+This is an implementation of a Model Context Protocol (MCP) server that gives Claude access to stock market data through the Marketstack API.

-## Overview

-This repository contains an MCP server that allows Claude to fetch End-of-Day (EOD) stock data using the Marketstack API.
 It demonstrates how to extend Claude's capabilities using the Anthropic Model Context Protocol.

-## Features
+### Features

 - Fetch End-of-Day (EOD) stock data for any symbol
 - Historical data access with date range filtering
 - Detailed stock information including prices, volumes, and adjustments
 - Error handling and rate limit management

+## Getting Started

-## Prerequisites
+### Prerequisites

 1. [Claude Desktop](https://github.com/anthropic-labs/claude-desktop)
 2. A Marketstack API key (get one at [marketstack.com/signup](https://marketstack.com/signup))
 3. Node.js and npm installed
 4. Basic familiarity with Git and GitHub

-## Installation
+### Installation

 1. Clone this repository:
    ```bash